pycom/pycom-documentation/content/pymakr/installation/atom.md

 For beginners, users getting started with MicroPython & Pycom as well as Atom text editor users, we recommend the **Pymakr Plugin for Atom**.
 This section will help you get started using the Atom Text Editor & Pymakr Plugin.

-Please follow these steps to install the Pymakr Plugin:
+Please follow these steps to install the [Pymakr Plugin](https://atom.io/packages/pymakr):

-1. Ensure that you have Atom installed and open.
+1. [Download and install](https://atom.io) Atom.
+Ensure that you have Atom installed and open.

 ![](/gitbook/assets/atom_setup_step_1-1.png)